sayden/bgcounters/README.md

-The software uses a specific JSON format to read data and produce cards or counters.
+This software is a Cli tools that uses a specific JSON format to read data and produce cards or counters.
 It can even use counters files to produce cards using the content of the counters.

 # Settings